button/privacy-proxy/README.md

 3) Run the tests: `go test`
 4) Submit a focused PR with an appropriate description of the problem, goals, and proposed solution.

+### License and Copyright

+Licensed under the MIT license.
+See `LICENSE.txt` for full terms.

+Copyright 2018 Button, Inc.